Animal Planet: Programming

-Recent additions to the channel, such as Meerkat Manor and Orangutan Island, reflect its shift toward "predation programming" and more immersive storytelling.
+Additions to the channel in the late 2000s, such as Meerkat Manor and Orangutan Island, reflected its shift toward "predation programming" and more immersive storytelling.
 Animal Planet intended the new direction to help revitalize stagnating ratings, after primetime viewership of the network dropped by 9% in 2007.
 Animal Planet added pseudo-scientific documentary, reality television, and sitcom shows to its line-up.

 Animal Planet is also well known for the Puppy Bowl, an annual special featuring puppies at play inside a football-themed setting.
 The special airs on the afternoon prior to the NFL's Super Bowl, and was originally narrated by commentator and NFL Films narrator Harry Kalas before his death.

 On October 29, 2022, months after the merger of Discovery, Inc. and WarnerMedia into Warner Bros.
 Discovery, it was announced that Pit Bulls & Parolees would air its final season, while other shows like Lone Star Law and Louisiana Law moved to Discovery Channel.
-With the exception of the upcoming Puppy Bowl XIX set to air on the network February 12, 2023, the latest programming moves left Animal Planet to air reruns of the network's programming as well as other shows from other Discovery properties pre-WBD merger.
+With the exception of Puppy Bowl XIX that aired on the network February 12, 2023, the latest programming moves left Animal Planet to air reruns of the network's programming as well as other shows from other Discovery properties pre-WBD merger.